Nadim-Mahmud/NumericalMethodLab/README.md

-# Numerical Method Lab Code will be add to this reopo
+# Numerical Method Lab Code will be add to this repo